monircse061/ChatGPT-Code-Completion-Work/README.md

 read_datafile_sb_C11.py
 1. Install all necessary libraries or packages: openai, evaluate, os, difflib.

 2. Set the OPENAI_API_KEY environment variable in the environment.
-You can do this in the editor terminal or command prompt before running the next line of code:
+You can do this in the editor terminal or command prompt before running my python script:

    export OPENAI_API_KEY="your-api-key-here"